Eden Prairie Police have filed felony charges against three defendants in unrelated cases for criminal sexual conduct, mail theft and fleeing police.

-A Bloomington man is charged with one count each of 1st and 5th degree criminal sexual conduct in a case involving a 16-year-old female who reported being sexually abused multiple times beginning at the age of 5.
+A Bloomington man is charged with one count each of first and fifth-degree criminal sexual conduct in a case involving a 16-year-old female who reported being sexually abused multiple times beginning at the age of 5.

 The girl identified Daniel Jerome Weibel, 46, as the perpetrator, according to the police complaint.
 Weibel reportedly was the boyfriend of the victim’s mother.
 Weibel has been summoned to appear in Hennepin County District Court.
 He was not in custody as of Jan.
 26.

-Eden Prairie Police received a Carver County Child Protection report on Sept.
-22, 2021 that the victim had disclosed the abuse to her school counselor.
+Eden Prairie Police received a report on Sept.
+22, 2021, that the victim had disclosed the abuse.

 The victim provided investigators with graphic accounts of abuse during an Oct.
 1, 2021 interview, and her mother acknowledged that she had two jobs to help pay off medical bills and the defendant was alone with the victim and her older sister while she was working.

 Weibel is accused of abusing the victim between 2011 and 2015 when she lived in the defendant’s home in Eden Prairie, and from 2015 to 2018 when she lived in Hopkins, according to the complaint.

 If convicted, Weibel could face a sentence of up to 30 years in prison and a fine of up to $40,000.

 A Minneapolis man is charged with one count of fleeing Eden Prairie police, a felony.